Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Discussion

+On the other hand, coarse-grained simulations necessarily entail trade-offs between efficiency and accuracy.
+Unlike force fields, which are conserved vector fields, our method cannot guarantee energy conservation or time reversibility.
+Additionally, the high degree of coarse-graining and very long time steps make the dynamics non-Markovian and appear stochastic, which poses difficulties for predicting system behavior~\citep{klippenstein2021introducing}.
+Consequently, maintaining stability proves to be highly challenging for our model.
+To tackle the instability issue, this work introduces a novel refinement module based on diffusion models, for which the stabilization effect is verified through experiments.
+Extending sample efficient equivariant ML force field model architectures~\citep{batzner20223} to our setting and active learning for collecting high-quality data~\citep{vandermause2020fly} are some other promising directions for future development of time-integrated simulators.

-In addition, the spatial coarse-graining and large time-integration simplify the dynamics, as high-frequency detailed dynamics is lost.
-This dynamics simplification is a two-edged sword: the simplified dynamics can be easier to learn and requires a lower computational cost to simulate, but the lost information may lead to inaccurate dynamics and errors in property estimation.
-Therefore, the optimal CG modeling is closely tight to the final objective of the MD simulation.
-The simple graph-clustering CG model used in our method does not offer justification on what information is preserved, and may appear insufficient for more complex systems.
-CG modeling based on the essential dynamical information, and more sophisticated CG modeling techniques \cite{kmiecik2016coarse, souza2021martini, zhang2018deepcg, wang2019coarse, li2020graph, sadeghi2020large, kohler2022force, wang2022generative} is another important future direction in designing more effective CG MD simulation schemes.
+The dynamics simplification introduced by spatial coarse-graining and temporal time integration is a two-edged sword: the simplified dynamics can be easier to learn and more efficient to simulate, but the lost information may lead to inaccurate dynamics and errors in property estimation.
+Therefore, optimal CG modeling is closely tied to the objective observables of the MD simulation.
+CG modeling techniques based on the essential dynamical information~\citep{kmiecik2016coarse, souza2021martini, zhang2018deepcg, wang2019coarse, li2020graph} is another important future direction in designing more effective CG MD simulation schemes.